spyder-ide/pyls-spyder/README.md

 ## Overview
-Spyder extensions for the [python-language-server](https://github.com/palantir/python-language-server) (pyls).
+Spyder extensions for the [python-lsp-server](https://github.com/python-lsp/python-lsp-server) (pylsp).
 This package provides Spyder-specific extras for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/) (LSP) on Python, such as document symbol searching and others.

 ## Installing